Reducing Retinal Blindness Worldwide

 Diabetic retinopathy (DR) is a leading cause of blindness throughout the world.
 DR is challenging to treat, and it is critical that new treatments be developed that can slow DR progression and reduce the chance of severe vision loss.
 Dr. Brantley’s lab recently discovered that blood levels of two molecules, arginine and citrulline, are elevated in patients with DR. To investigate this, the research team added arginine and citrulline together to retinal endothelial cells, the cells that make up the blood vessels in the retina.
 They found that arginine and citrulline caused the endothelial cells to become leaky and to form new blood vessel tubes, two classic features of DR. With continued support from Retina Research Foundation, Dr. Brantley is now working to determine exactly how these molecules promote diabetic retinopathy.

-Purpose of Project: The purpose of this study is to understand precisely how arginine and citrulline alter the cells in the retina that are specifically involved in DR. Dr. Brantley and his team will determine exactly how arginine and citrulline function in retinal endothelial cells to cause retinopathy as well as how they may be able to modify current treatments for DR. He believes these studies will help develop new ways of treating, or even preventing, diabetic retinopathy.
+The purpose in 2023 was to understand precisely how arginine and citrulline alter the cells in the retina that are specifically involved in DR. Dr. Brantley and his team proposed to determine exactly how arginine and citrulline function in retinal endothelial cells to cause retinopathy as well as how they may be able to modify current treatments for DR. He believes these studies will help develop new ways of treating, or even preventing, diabetic retinopathy.

 During 2023, Dr. Brantley intends to determine precisely which intracellular signaling molecules are necessary for citrulline and arginine to activate eNOS, promote cell migration and tube formation, and enhance endothelial cell permeability.
 His lab team will further define the differences between citrulline and arginine-mediated and VEGF-mediated angiogenesis and vascular permeability.
 This will help to define specific therapeutic targets that can improve on the current anti-VEGF treatment for diabetic retinopathy.